 Rookhow is a Grade II* listed site, historically significant as an early Quaker Meeting House, with 1725 spice cupboard, 'plank and muntin' wooden paneling, stone floors, huge doorways and a key the size of a trowel!
 People would arrive to Rookhow on horseback or in gigs, the gig barn now being used as an outdoor covered seating area.

-Listed building consent has been granted by the Lake District National Park for this work and a bat licence by Natural England.
+Listed building consent and planning permission has been granted by the Lake District National Park for this work and a bat license by Natural England.

-Quakers have been gathering to worship at Rookhow for the last 300 years and it is still used as an active place of worship.
+Quakers have been gathering to worship at Rookhow for the last 300 years and it is still used as an active place of worship once a month.